The Banking Ombudsman investigates and resolves disputes between customers and their banks.

 See our scams page to learn some of the hallmarks of scams.

 You can also check:

 If the scam relates to an illegal investment offer or scheme you should also contact the FMA.

 You can also report any online incidents such as; scams, frauds, computer security, privacy breaches or suspicious spam messages to NetSafe.

 We publish a list of businesses and individuals we recommend investors be wary of.

 You should contact the Police in the first instance.

 We do not provide security or confirmations of legitimacy for any business or individual on the FSPR.
 We strongly suggest before investing any money that you:

-See our Investor section for more information.
+See our Consumer section for more information.

 You can check whether or not a company is registered in New Zealand at the Companies Office.
 You can also find basic details about a company such as; names of directors, addresses, registered shareholders and financial statements there.